 Many will know (and love) it already, but for those that don’t we’re pleased to share here Antipod: A Radical Geography Podcast and Sound Collective.

-Launched earlier this year by the Antipod Sound Collective – KT Bender (UCLA), Allison Guess (CUNY Graduate Center), Alex Moulton (Clark University/Middle Tennessee State University), Darren Patrick/dp (York University), Akira Drake Rodriguez (University of Pennsylvania) and Brian Williams (Dartmouth/Mississippi State University), who first met at our sixth Institute for the Geographies of Justice in 2017 – the podcast currently consists of a pilot and Episode 1, “Clyde Woods, Dispossession, and Resistance in New Orleans”.
-With the support of the Antipode Foundation, five more episodes are planned for the first season.
+Launched in 2019 by the Antipod Sound Collective – KT Bender (UCLA), Allison Guess (CUNY Graduate Center), Alex Moulton (Clark University/Middle Tennessee State University), Darren Patrick/dp (York University), Akira Drake Rodriguez (University of Pennsylvania) and Brian Williams (Dartmouth/Mississippi State University), who first met at our sixth Institute for the Geographies of Justice in 2017 – the podcast currently consists of a pilot, Episode 1, “Clyde Woods, Dispossession, and Resistance in New Orleans”, Episode 2, “The Blues Epistemology, Trading Licks in Blues Time from the Bottom of the Belly” and Episode 3, “Connecting Race, Place, and Capital with Dr. Bobby M. Wilson”.
+With the support of the Antipode Foundation, three more episodes are planned for the first season.